al6x/nim/criticism.md

 Templates are very fragile, should be used only minimally, tried to use it for HTML templating DSL tons of edge cases.

+Refusal from core team to improve it, like `do (x, y: auto) -> auto:` instead of `do (x, y):` and similar cases.

+Bad standard library, Nim tries to achieve top performance, and so many functions in standard library are more complicated than it could be if imlemented with overhead.

+No good and simple way to multicore, it can't share global variables like C, nor can it use alternative ways like Erlang actors.
+Also, even in its limited form it's not easy to use and requires to know things like `move` etc.